bsdrks/graaf/README.md

 ### Dijkstra's Algorithm

-Dijkstra's algorithm finds the shortest paths in a weighted digraph.
+Dijkstra's algorithm finds the shortest paths in an arc-weighted digraph.

 These functions start from one or more source vertices and allow a custom step function, target predicate, distance array, and heap, where applicable.